 Already 50 – and not feeling "comfortable"?
 It’s never too late to get started

 If you’re older and not where you want to be in the quest for a comfortable retirement, it’s not too late.
-Matt suggests four steps to take action:
+Englund suggests four steps to take action:

-Depending on what you can afford, limited advice through your super provider or some more holistic or comprehensive advice through a financial advice professional can really benefit individuals.
-You may look for a one-off piece of advice rather than a long-term relationship.
-Though at 50 for instance, you’ve probably still got 10 to 15 years of work left, so you may wish to establish a longer-term relationship.
+- Depending on what you can afford, limited advice or some more holistic or comprehensive advice through a financial advice professional can really benefit individuals.
+You may look for a one-off piece of advice rather than a long-term relationship, depending on your situation.
+Though at 50 for instance, you’ve probably still got 10 to 15 years of work left, so you may wish to consider to establishing a longer-term relationship.

 Time to get moving

 Overall, Englund believes that Australians aren’t thinking all that hard about what is required to finance their retirement.
 What would be useful is to spend more time considering the way they want to lead their retirement.

 "Do they want to work part time, have they got care responsibilities, will they assist ageing parents?
 And by consequence think about the income required to do those things and work backwards for the capital value."

 "It certainly will be a challenge for some, but breaking it down into manageable steps means it may not be as daunting" says Englund.

 1. A 15% tax rate applies to earnings in superannuation funds.
 It also applies to pre-tax (concessional) contributions made to your superannuation, however higher income earners may also have an additional 15% tax rate applied.
 This is compared to your marginal tax rate.
 You can find out more at www.ato.gov.au.